An Overview of Sudden Death Syndrome

 Conditions that Favor Disease

-Cool, wet field conditions shortly after planting favor early root infections and disease establishment.
+Cool and wet field conditions shortly after planting favor early root infections and SDS development.
 Frequent or heavy rains midseason can favor early symptom expression.
 Irrigated fields are at higher risk for SDS.

-The presence of soybean cyst nematode (SCN; Heterodera glycines) in the same field where SDS is found can increase the severity of SDS symptoms (Figure 8).
-Therefore, fields with SDS should be tested for the presence of SCN.
-Research has linked the presence of SCN with higher levels of SDS and increased yield loss.
+The presence of soybean cyst nematode (SCN; Heterodera glycines) in the same field where SDS is observed can increase the severity of SDS symptoms (Figure 8).
+Therefore, fields with SDS should be tested for SCN.
+Research has linked the presence of SCN with greater levels of SDS and increased yield losses.
 However, SDS can occur independently of SCN, and vice versa.

-Some crop production practices may also increase the risk of disease development.
-Fields with poor soil nutrients, low pH, poor drainage, or moderate to severe soil compaction are at higher risk of SDS.
+Some crop production practices may also increase the risk of SDS development.
+Early planted fields, or fields with low concentrations of soil nutrients, low pH, poor drainage, or moderate to severe soil compaction are at greater risk of SDS.

 Figure 9.
-Seeds from a healthy soybean plant (left) compared to seed from a soybean plant affected with SDS.
+Seeds from a healthy soybean plant (left) compared to seeds from a soybean plant affected by SDS.

 Figure 10.
-Most often, SDS symptoms are patchy in a field.
+Most often, SDS symptom distribution is patchy in a field.

 Diagnosis and Management

 Diagnosing SDS can be challenging, because other diseases and disorders cause symptoms similar to SDS (see Table 1).
-Foliar symptoms alone are not enough to diagnose SDS.
-It is important to inspect plants closely, dig and inspect roots, and split soybean stems open.
+Foliar symptoms alone are not sufficient for diagnosis.
+It is important to inspect plants closely, dig and inspect roots, and split stems open to examine for internal stem discoloration.

-After splitting stems, the pith of a plant infected with SDS will be white even if roots are severely rotted.
-The cortex may have brown to gray discoloration.
-You may also need a laboratory diagnosis to distinguish SDS from other soybean diseases and disorders.
+After splitting stems, the pith of a plant infected with SDS will be white even when roots are severely rotted (Figure 4).
+The cortex typically shows brown to gray discoloration.
+A laboratory diagnosis may be needed to distinguish SDS from other soybean diseases and disorders.

-SDS management strategies include planting soybean varieties with SDS resistance, managing SCN, using effective fungicide seed treatments, improving soil drainage in fields with recurring SDS, rotating crops, avoiding or reducing soil compaction, and maintaining proper pH and fertility levels.
-Growers must plan on implementing an integrated SDS management strategy, because a single management tactic alone is not likely to adequately control the disease.
+SDS management strategies include planting soybean varieties with resistance to SDS, managing SCN, using effective fungicide seed treatments, improving soil drainage in fields with recurring SDS, rotating crops, avoiding or reducing soil compaction, and maintaining proper pH and fertility levels.
+An integrated SDS management strategy is essential, as no single tactic is likely to provide complete control when conditions are favorable for SDS development.

 Resistant Varieties

 There are no soybean varieties completely resistant to SDS, but partially resistant varieties are available (Figure 11).
-Planting the most resistant varieties available is the foundation of an SDS management program.
-Keep in mind that planting partially resistant varieties does not ensure complete control of the disease, but it will minimize yield loss.
+Planting the most resistant varieties available that also fit the farming operation and environment is the foundation of a SDS management program.
+Keep in mind that planting partially resistant varieties does not guarantee complete control of SDS, but it can help minimize yield losses.

-Weather and field conditions influence disease severity, even on partially resistant varieties.
-Most soybean breeding programs have concentrated on evaluating resistance based on foliar symptoms.
-Less is known about resistance to root rot, and the correlation between root rot and foliar symptoms is not well understood.
+Weather and field conditions influence the severity of SDS, even in partially resistant varieties.
+Most soybean breeding programs have focused on evaluating SDS resistance based on foliar symptoms.
+Less is known about resistance to root rot, and the relationship between root rot and foliar symptoms is not well understood.
+Some varieties with excellent resistance to foliar symptoms of SDS can have significant root rot.

 Figure 11.
-SDS symptoms in a resistant variety (right and behind) and a susceptible variety (left).
+SDS symptoms in a susceptible variety (left) and resistant variety (right and behind).

 Manage SCN

-SCN populations have been associated with SDS and may increase disease severity.
-Practices that decrease SCN — such as planting SCN-resistant varieties and rotating crops — may delay SDS onset and reduce disease severity.
+SCN populations have been associated with SDS and may increase severity of the disease.
+Practices that reduce SCN, such as planting SCN-resistant varieties and rotating crops, may delay SDS onset and reduce disease severity.

 Tillage and Drainage

-Minimizing soil movement may slow the introduction of the SDS fungus to new fields.
-Improving drainage and soil structure and reducing compaction can also help to alleviate SDS symptom severity.
+Minimizing soil movement may slow the spread of the SDS fungus to new fields.
+Improving drainage and soil structure, and reducing compaction, can also help alleviate SDS symptom severity.

-Tillage in compacted areas may reduce disease severity; tillage can also allow soils to warm more quickly during spring.
-However, some research indicates that SDS is reduced in no-till fields.
-Always consider the impact of tillage on soil erosion and quality when using it to manage SDS.
+Tillage in compacted areas may reduce SDS severity and can allow soils to warm more quickly in the spring.
+However, some research indicates that SDS severity is reduced in no-till fields.
+The impact of tillage on soil erosion and quality should always be considered when using it to manage SDS.

 Crop Rotation

 Rotating to corn does not typically reduce SDS in subsequent soybean crops.
 Corn and several other crop and weed species can maintain or even increase the SDS fungus in the soil.
-A number of other legume species can be hosts of the SDS fungus and suffer root rot.
-These include alfalfa, pinto bean, navy bean, white clover, and red clover.
+A number of other legume species can also be hosts of the SDS fungus and develop root rot, including alfalfa, pinto bean, navy bean, white clover, and red clover.

 One study in Iowa suggested that a more diverse rotation can reduce SDS.
-In this study, adding a third year into the corn-soybean rotation (where either alfalfa or an alfalfa/red clover mixture were planted) reduced the amount of SDS that developed in the subsequent soybean crop (Figure 12).
-Incorporating small grain crops into the rotation can also reduce disease.
-More research is needed to understand the effect of crop rotation and cover crops on SDS.
+In this study, adding a third year into the corn-soybean rotation (where either alfalfa or an alfalfa/red clover mixture were planted) reduced the amount of SDS that developed in the subsequent soybean crop.
+Incorporating small grain crops into the rotation can also reduce SDS severity.
+Further research is needed to understand the effects of crop rotation and cover crops on SDS.

 Planting Date

-A traditional SDS management method is to plant fields with a history of the disease last, allowing the soil to warm and dry, thereby reducing conditions that favor disease.
-However, research shows that delayed planting can decrease yield potential and may not reduce SDS.
-Therefore, it is recommended that delayed planting, or planting high-risk fields last to reduce SDS only be considered in fields with a severe history of the disease.
+A traditional SDS management approach is to delay planting fields with a history of SDS, allowing the soil to warm up and dry down, thereby reducing conditions that favor infection by the SDS fungus and subsequent symptom development.
+Although delaying planting can lower the risk of early root rot, its effect on reducing foliar symptoms is less consistent.
+Additionally, research shows that delayed planting can reduce yield potential, often to a greater extent than the yield loss from SDS.
+Therefore, delayed planting, or planting high-risk fields last, should be considered only in fields with an extremely severe history of SDS.

 Soil Nutrition

-Soil fertility levels may affect SDS occurrence and severity, but results from published research are somewhat unclear about how different fertilizer applications and soil fertility levels affect SDS.
-Maintaining proper soil fertility levels is important in reducing plant stress and maintaining overall plant health, which may help reduce the occurrence of soybean diseases such as SDS.
+Soil fertility levels may affect SDS occurrence and severity, although published research is somewhat unclear on how different fertilizer applications and fertility levels affect the disease.
+Maintaining proper soil fertility levels is important for reducing plant stress and maintaining overall plant health, which may help decrease the occurrence of soybean diseases such as SDS.

 Irrigation

-High soil moisture levels within a few days after planting increases the risk of infection by the SDS pathogen, and irrigation during the mid-late soybean reproductive stages may increase SDS foliar symptoms.
-Farmers should recognize that over-irrigation during the soybean reproductive stages can increase the risk of SDS.
+High soil moisture levels within a few days after planting increase the risk of infection by the SDS pathogen, and irrigation during the mid-late soybean reproductive growth stages (R3-R6) may increase SDS foliar symptoms.
+Farmers should be aware that over-irrigation during the reproductive stages can increase the risk of SDS.

 Disease or Condition | Root Symptoms | Exterior Stem Symptoms | Interior Stem Symptoms | Leaf Symptoms |